 5. Trademark Application Number

-3. Publication in the Trademark Journal: Once the TMR has approved the assignment, the details of the assignment will be published in the Trade Marks Journal.
-This is done to give notice to the public of the change in ownership and to allow for any objections to be raised.
+3. Publication in the Trademark Journal: Once the TMR has approved the assignment, the details of the assignment will be published in the Trademark Journal.

 6. Obtaining the new certificate of registration: The assignee will have to apply for a new certificate of registration in the name of the new owner.